aJimenez19037/iss-tracker/README.md

 3. docker-compose.yml:    Compose file to automate the deployment of flask application.

 ## Ways to Build Container

+For both methods of building the container, you must clone this repository onto your device.
+Furthermore, you need to build the container within the repository with the "Dockerfile" and "iss_tracker.py".

 ### Downloading from source
 Downloading from source makes it easier to edit and build your own container.
 Clone repository into your device: